Aioewa/Aioewa/ideas/checklist.md

 - [x] [style inject](../file/inject/style.js)
 - [ ] Shortcuts lets you add your own custom shortcuts.
 - [ ] Addon that adds a option to right click on webpages (or makes a new options popup) where you can use many different options.
+- [ ] Let's you add places where you can shift+7 to go to the search

 ## Community
 - [ ] More community platforms